Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency is 16 trips per day across all routes, which equates to roughly five weekly trips per individual stop.
+Service frequency averages 16 trips per day across all routes, equating to approximately five weekly trips per stop.

 Frequently Asked Questions - Transport